-There has been a lot of recent research on the impact of apprenticeships, which has been overwhelmingly positive.
+There has been a lot of recent research on the impact of apprenticeships, most of which have been overwhelmingly supportive of their implementation.
 Here are some of the top facts and statistics:

-- 98% of employers which currently employ an apprentice experience additional benefits to their business, including addressing skills shortages and providing value for money.
+- 98% of employers which currently employ an apprentice, experience additional benefits to their business.
+Including; addressing skills shortages and improving diversity.

-- 86% of employers say apprenticeships helped them develop relevant skills for their organisation.
+- 86% of employers say that apprenticeships helped them navigate the skills gaps within their organisation.